 If I do make a formal report with the University, do I have to go to the police?

 No, but if you decide to report it to the police, the University will accompany you to the New York City Police Department.
-Fordham University encourages any student who is the victim of a felony to notify the Department of Public Safety immediately and to work with them to report the felony to the NYPD.
+Fordham University encourages any student who is the victim of an alleged crime to notify the Department of Public Safety immediately and to work with them to report the alleged crime to the NYPD.
 In certain cases, the University is required by statute to notify local law enforcement.
 Students always have the right to report any alleged crime to law enforcement directly.

 Do other people have to know about the incident?

 Some bias and discrimination incidents are more public than others.
 For example, awareness in the community of a bias-related vandalism incident may be more widespread than a private incident between two individuals.
 The University will make every reasonable effort to respond sensitively to your report and will work to assure that the community is not made aware of an interpersonal incident the complainant wishes remain private.
 Investigations coordinated by the Department of Public Safety and the Dean of Students office will proceed with measures to protect your privacy.
 Keep in mind that public incidents may make measures like investigation, community notification and education necessary, but the University will provide support to you throughout the process.